Q3 Curve thumbnail

 As a reminder, these numbers are informed by real transactional data from thousands of daily shipments over the last 18 years.

-After remaining essentially flat for the better part of two years, we finally saw our all-in index start to climb in Q4.
-Once again, Q1 saw another rise (though slight), and the all-in index crept up from 118 to 119.5.
+After remaining essentially flat for the better part of two years, we finally saw our all-in index start to climb in Q4, and again in Q1.

 Download all the Curve charts for your next presentation.